Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 - Davide: the "simplification" would complicate authorization with no real benefit.
 True in that the authorization logic would need to change conditioned on whether the entity source was a stored procedure.
 - Aniruddh: we should leave the responsibility for the developer to properly configure hawaii; it's not our fault if they configure against the API guidelines

 Users can provide only one CRUD operation for stored-procedure.
-However, Cases where the stored-procedure is also returning some values, a READ permission would also be required or else the stored procedure will execute but no result would be displayed.
-One of create/update/delete(CUD) operation is required to qualify as mutation.
-Along with one of the CUD operation, READ permission could also be given.
+CREATE/UPDATE/DELETE(CUD) action will create mutation operation, while READ will create a Query operation for GraphQL.
 But providing more than one (CUD) operation would throw an error.
 As we don’t know what exactly the stored-procedure will be doing, From DABs perspective, we need just one of the CUD operation to label it as Mutation.

 **Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ except that they can provide only one CRUD operation for stored-procedure alone with READ.